len-sla/Django_Pandas_Postgres_Dockerised/README.md

     #audio_duration= = models.IntegerField() #this line is making problems
 ```

-You need to be careful to which column you assign primery key as first time I diddnt checked and client_id was used which crashed export to postgress because there ar eplenty of records with where only path, mp3 fileis unique.
+You need to be careful to which column you assign primery key as first time I diddnt check and client_id was used which crashed export to postgress because there are plenty of records  where only path, mp3 fileis unique.
 to make quicker whole debuging(DEBUG=True in settings.py) VSCode was used as it has also docker extension.
-Effect is good though buy there are a lot places for improvement
+Effect is good though there are a lot places for improvement

 _Created by:_ [lencz.sla@gmail.com]